- Reference Number: HEY-092/2023

-This leaflet has been produced to give you general information about your forthcoming hydrogen breath test.
-Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+This leaflet has been produced to give you general information about your upcoming hydrogen breath test.
+Most of your questions should be answered by this leaflet.
+If after reading it you have any concerns or would like further explanation, please contact the Department of GI Physiology directly on 01482 624036.

 What is a Hydrogen Breath Test?

 A hydrogen breath test is a non-invasive and safe test used to investigate intestinal disorders.
 To perform the test, you will be asked to provide a breath sample by blowing into a hand-held hydrogen breath test machine.
 You will then be given a sugar solution to drink, and further breath samples will be taken at regular intervals for up to 4 hours while the test solution travels through your digestive system.

 Why do I need a Hydrogen Breath Test?

 A hydrogen breath test can be used to detect abnormal bacterial growth in your small intestine.
 It is normal for bacteria to be found in your large intestine, where they aid digestion.
 However, sometimes bacteria can grow in the small intestine and interfere with the digestion of food.
 This is known as small intestinal bacterial overgrowth (SIBO).
 You will first attend the department for a simple breath sample, to determine which type of test you will need.

 The SIBO test will then be carried out on another day using a solution containing glucose.